-- Topic: Cancer prevention / Translational research / Lung and other thoracic tumours
+- Topic: Epidemiology/Etiology/Cancer Prevention / Translational research / Lung and other thoracic tumours

 Recent results indicate that low-dose computed tomography (LD-CT) screening reduces lung cancer mortality in high risk subjects.
 However, high false positive rates, costs and potential harm highlight the need for complementary biomarkers.
 Led by Dr Ugo Pastorino, a group of researchers from Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy, retrospectively evaluated a non-invasive plasma miRNA signature classifier in prospectively collected samples from smokers within the randomised Multicentre Italian Lung Detection (MILD) trial.
 Their findings indicate that microRNA signature classifier has predictive, diagnostic and prognostic value and its combined use with LD-CT may improve screening performance.
 The results were presented in a proffered papers session at the 4th European Lung Cancer Conference (26-29 March 2014, Geneva, Switzerland).